matteo9905/tutorial/README.md

   make px4_sitl gazebo-classic_classic_plane
   ```
   ### SETUP XRCE-DDS AGENT & CLIENT
   PX4 uses XRCE-DDS middleware to allow uORB messages to be published and subscribed on a companion computer as though they were ROS 2 topics.
 This           provides a fast and reliable integration between PX4 and ROS 2, and makes it much easier for ROS 2 applications to get vehicle information and send         commands.
-You can find all the details at the following URL https://docs.px4.io/main/en/middleware/xrce_dds.html
+You can find all the details at the following URL:https://docs.px4.io/main/en/middleware/xrce_dds.html
   To setup and start the agent:
   1. Open a terminal
   2. Enter the following commands to fetch and build the agent from source: